 In the modern business world, two factors drive success.
 One is customer service.
 The other is technology.
+CRM plays a huge role in both.

 Entrepreneurs and small business owners generally agree that customer service is a key building block of commerce.
 But more than a few might take issue with the idea that technology is the other major driver of success.
 After all, any great product sold by helpful people at an affordable price point should succeed whether technology is part of the process or not, right?